Charter for Compassion (CFC) was launched in Feb 2011 as a local initiative inspired by the Charter for Compassion International.

 The Sindh Education Foundation (SEF) has nonetheless launched academic programs to promote private school education in rural Sindh (PPRS) under a public-private partnership scheme.
 The program initially launched under SERP-I in 2008-09 continues as a part of SERP-II.
 The program was designed by the SEF in collaboration with the reform support unit and the World Bank.

-Our program supports the establishment and management of publicly funded private schools in underprivileged areas across 18 districts in Sindh that rank poorly along three indicators: The number of school children from the ages of 5 to 16 years old who are not in education, the distance to the nearest government school and lastly, the partner’s ability to run and manage the schools.
+Our program supports the establishment and management of publicly funded private schools in underprivileged areas across Eight Schools in Badin district (Sindh) that rank poorly along three indicators: The number of school children from the ages of 5 to 16 years old who are not in education, the distance to the nearest government school and lastly, the partner’s ability to run and manage the schools.

 Charter for Compassion Pakistan has collaborated with the Sindh Education Foundation and signed a contract with them on the 20th December 2017 in order to take control of eight schools in Badin.
 These schools are located in underserved areas in Badin.
 There were various unique challenges that we had to deal with.
 For instance, student names were presented in the GR directory but there was no proof whatsoever of them attending the schools.
 CfC has been looking after student attendance, student learning outcomes, assessment plans and the career development of teachers as well students.
 This will eventually be managed by working hand in hand with the local community.
 Education means providing clear innovation for personal growth accompanied by CfC’s nine compassionate skills which are integrated in to the formal education system.
 Since having acquired the school, we have also designed and applied different criteria to hire quality teachers.

 The main objectives are to provide primary and secondary school education to the local population in rural areas of Sindh, to engage/retain students and to simultaneously create an inviting educational environment.